Hirosaki Castle

 How do I get to Hirosaki Castle?

 The nearest station is Hirosaki Station (JR Ou Main Line).
-It is approximately a 30-minute walk from the station.
+From there it is about 30 minutes on foot.
 Dotemachi Loop Bus (100 yen) stops near the castle.
 Taxi from station also convenient.
-Parking: Paid parking available around the castle park.
-Free in some areas.
-Accessible with a JR Pass.

 How much does Hirosaki Castle cost to enter?